-6.19 Sutton's townscape is of mixed quality but contains a number of locally distinctive features and good quality historic streetscapes, particularly from the late 19th and early 20th century, which contribute to its distinct character.
-One such example can be seen at Brook Street and the Market Place, where buildings such as the Old Police Station, Old Post Station, Public Hall and the Old Town Hall form an attractive and harmonious grouping, which forms part of
+- 5.17 Sutton's townscape is of mixed quality but contains a number of locally distinctive features and good quality historic streetscapes, particularly from the late 19th and early 20th century, which contribute to its distinct character.
+One such example can be seen at Brook Street and the Old Market Place, where buildings such as the Old Police Station, Old Post Station, Public Hall and the Old Town Hall form an attractive and harmonious grouping, which forms part of the Sutton in Ashfield Church and Market Place Conservation Area.
+Equally, there are a number of post-war developments, such as the Community College, which over time have failed to enhance the quality of the environment, often with an inward looking design and/or scale inappropriate to its surroundings. - 5.18 This mix of architectural styles provides a range of opportunities for new development to acknowledge, enhance and where appropriate, replace.
+Whilst improvements have occurred, there remains a number of opportunities where new development can substantially enhance the character of the centre through new buildings and public realm works. - 5.19 Public realm across the centre would benefit from significant enhancement through a new palette and design of hard and soft landscape to improve the appearance of the centre and support investment and development.
+The relocation of the town's market has created an impetus for this, with the Council wanting to implement this as a first phase of works, creating a new focal point and enhancing the quality of this space.
+Beyond this key space, the Council would like to undertake wider enhances, creating a sequence of spaces and routes that encourage use and enhance permeability.

-- the Sutton in Ashfield Church and Market Place Conservation Area.
-Equally, there are a number of post-war developments, such as the Community College, which over time have failed to enhance the quality of the environment, often with an inward looking design and/or scale inappropriate to its surroundings. - 6.20 This mix of architectural styles provides a range of opportunities for new development to acknowledge, enhance and where appropriate, replace.
-The refurbishment of the Idlewells Centre, together with improvements to the bus station have enhanced areas of the centre, but there remains a number of opportunities where new development can substantially enhance the character of the centre. - 6.21 The Council believes high quality, functional public realm plays an important role in the creation of vibrant and viable 'places'.
-The investment it has directed towards the pedestrianisation of Portland Square, and improvements to the Market Place has significantly enhanced these area.
-Building on these projects, it will continue to seek public realm enhancements across the town centre, including the creation of new routes and spaces; effective links to car parking and the bus station; and the removal of barriers to movement. - 6.22 Ease of access and parking are key factors in influencing visitation rates.
+5.20 Ease of access and parking are key factors in influencing visitation rates.
 The town centre has car parking situated at various points around the centre, including Asda, Priestic Road, The Idlewells multi-storey and the Market Place.